jankampherbeek/EnigmaSuite/MyDocu/Enigma global planning.md

 Drawing of chart, with equal signs, with equal houses and French variant.

 Add persistency for charts.
 (Retrieving, saving).
-Select database.
+Select database and possible use of Ado.net.

 Standardize input for date/time: same in calculations as in charts.

+Add data binding to calculations.